Once upon a time in a kingdom far away called Suuru, lived a king who was born with two ears functioning perfectly well.

 One day, while the Prince and Le coquin went out to hunt in the forest, Le coquin took the Prince to a honeycomb to have a taste of wild honey.
 The Prince was initially skeptical about it and didn’t want to try it, but with the insistence and smooth talking of Le coquin, he accepted the challenge that if he tasted it, he would be able to prove to the whole city that he was brave and courageous.

 The Prince was fortunately, able to get off a few licks under the guidance of Le coquin without disturbing the bees, how Le coquin was able to achieve that feat is still a mystery to several people privy to this story.
 Unfortunately, as they turn to leave, Le coquin, in his mischievous mind as he is prone too, threw a rock at the honeycomb and bolted off after screaming a warning at the Prince to run.
+Unfortunately, as they were trying to make good their escape, a bee entered into the Prince’s ear and stun him!
+The pain was agonizing and horrible beyond measure!
+Le coquin was able to get some herbs in the forest and apply it to the ear in an attempt to relieve the pain and pressure and gave the Prince some medicinal leaves to chew as they sat down contemplating on what next to do.

-The pain was relieved and they got to the Palace late and didn’t inform anyone about what happened as the Oracle had mandated that whoever is going to be King must never have been stung by a bee nor have any flaws whatsoever.
+The pain was mildly relieved and they got to the Palace late and didn’t inform anyone about what happened as the Oracle had mandated that whoever is going to be King must never have been stung by a bee nor have any flaws whatsoever.